 If you happened to be on the Southwest coast of Florida, you can hop on a ferry from Marco Island or Ft.
 Myers Beach, and in less than four hours you can be in Key West.
 Check out the ferry schedule here.

 Elsewhere, you will find a range of high-speed boats, sailing yachts, fishing tours, and charters to explore the Keys.
-If you want some options, check out these popular boating activities you could add to your Florida Keys bucket list.
+If you want some options, check out these popular boating activities to add to your Florida Keys bucket list.

 Getting to the Florida Keys by Bus

 If you’ve only got a day and want something a bit more organized?
-Book your (round-trip) Miami to Key West day trip here and ride in style for less than $45 per person.
+Book your (round-trip) Miami to Key West day trip here for less than $45 per person.

 Unique Things to Do in the Florida Keys